CCDirectLink/CLS/proposals/1/standardized-mod-format.md

    (There is no attribute for this phase - it exists for reference)
 4. `main`.
 This is executed at any time after the game has completely loaded and is running, i.e. `ig.ready` is true, `ig.game` exists, etc.
    (There is no attribute for this phase - it exists for reference)

+## Conformance Tests

+A pair of mods implementing a conformance test is available at: https://github.com/20kdc/CLS-20kdc-Code/blob/master/mods/

+These mods are CCStandardizedModsConformanceTest and CCZZStandardizedModsConformanceTestDependency.

 ---